hkailee/c3ai_drugs_moa_and_performance_evaluation/README.md

 ___

 ## Use of Google Colab Pro to run the WorkBook.ipynb entirely
-Google Colab Pro platform with Tesla-GPU-v100-SXM2-16gb in high-RAM(27gb) runtime was used when training the model.
+Google Colab Pro platform with Tesla-GPU-v100-SXM2-16gb in high-RAM runtime (27gb) was used when training the model.

 OR